 Juvenile cases are cases concerning juvenile delinquents, who have committed or are likely to commit a crime.
 They are handled differently from cases of crimes committed by adults, and are referred to as "juvenile protection cases."

 In juvenile case proceedings of Japan, "Juvenile" means a person aged under 20.

-1. Juvenile case proceedings
+1. Proceedings of juvenile case

 a.
 Acceptance of cases

 The family court handles cases concerning the following juveniles as juvenile cases: